 Mix water with a color that you have in your kitchen, such as beet juice, or turmeric.

 Pour some into the center of your dish until the bottom is mostly covered.

-Before picking it up, focus on your breath for a moment.
+Before picking it up, focus on your breath.

-Allow air to fill your lungs and then exhale without effort.
+Allow air to fill your lungs and then flow out.

-When you feel calm, pick up the dish with both hands and walk.
+When you feel ready, pick up the dish with both hands and carry it forward.